Annette (Gbemudu) Ogbru, PharmD, MBA

 Are there differences between benzodiazepines?

-Benzodiazepines differ in how quickly they work, and for what they are most commonly used.
+Benzodiazepines differ in how quickly they start working, how long they continue to work, and for what they are most commonly prescribed.

-- Diazepam (Valium) and clorazepate (Tranxene) have fast onsets of action,
+- Diazepam (Valium) and clorazepate (Tranxene) have fast onsets of action and usually start working within 30 to 60 minutes.

 Although most benzodiazepines are used interchangeably, some are most commonly used for certain conditions.

-- clonazepam (Klonopin), clorazepate (Tranxene), and diazepam (Valium) are used for seizure disorders;
+- Clonazepam (Klonopin), clorazepate (Tranxene), lorazepam (Ativan), clobazam (Onfi), and diazepam (Valium) are used for seizure disorders.

-- estazolam, flurazepam, quazepam (Doral), temazepam (Restoril), and triazolam (Halcion) are used for insomnia;
+- Estazolam (Prosom), flurazepam (Dalmane), quazepam (Doral), temazepam (Restoril), and triazolam (Halcion) are used for insomnia or trouble sleeping.

-- midazolam, lorazepam (Ativan), and diazepam (Valium) are used in anesthesia;
+- Midazolam (Versed), lorazepam (Ativan), and diazepam (Valium) are used in anesthesia.

 Get tips on therapy and treatment.